ottagit/git_push_freshman/getting-started-with-git/the-command-line.md

 ---

-Never though you'd be a geek?
+Never thought you'd be a geek?
 Well, then you are one now.